meshery/meshery/docs/pages/extensibility/providers.md

 ---
 layout: default
-title: "Extensibility: Providers"
+title: "Extensibility: APIs"
-permalink: extensibility/providers
+permalink: extensibility/api
 type: Reference
 #redirect_from: architecture/adapters
 abstract: "Meshery offers support for more adapters than any other project or product in the world.
 Meshery uses adapters for managing the various service meshes."